Youth Peer & Outreach

 Socializing with university and high school mentors, staff, and other youth is a big part of the learning process for clients.
 Young people want to come back because they know they are welcomed and accepted unconditionally as “part of the family.”

-An award-winning, free, after-school program with peer tutoring/mentoring by high school or university volunteers with educational games, art or music instruction in the 2nd hour.
+An award-winning, free, after-school program with peer tutoring/mentoring by high school, college or university volunteers for the first hour and educational games, workshops, art, or music instruction in the second hour.

 Kids 8-18 who have been referred